 SO, WHAT IS A COVER LETTER?

 Literary agents and many literary competitions require a cover letter along with your sample chapters and synopsis.
 This is a formal introduction to you and your novel.
 Note: It is not a CV, a bio or a blurb for the book.
-It’s a letter that should make the agent or judge want to read more.
+It’s a letter, written from one professional to another, that should make the agent or judge want to read more.
 The biggest mistake entrants to the BPA First Novel Award made this year was getting the balance off, either writing too much about the novel or too much about themselves – some poor novels didn’t get a mention.
 There’s a rough template most agents and competition judges will look for, and it’s pretty doable!
 Let’s give it a go.

 TELL US ABOUT THE NOVEL